 • Twins catcher Mitch Garver (7.5 Box-Toppers points).

 • Rangers first baseman Ronald Guzman (5.5 Box-Toppers points).

 NL Rookie of the Year—Braves outfielder Ronald Acuna Jr., with 9.2 Box-Toppers points, third among NL batters.

-Acuna did not lead NL rookies in Box-Toppers points, but he did have more than half of the total of the two pitchers with the most Box-Toppers points among NL rookies in 2018, who Box-Toppers also considered—Walker Buehler of the Dodgers and Jack Flaherty of the Cardinals, who each had 13.1 Box-Toppers points.
+Acuna did not lead NL rookies in Box-Toppers points, but he did have more than half of the total of the pitcher with the most Box-Toppers points among NL rookies in 2018, Walker Buehler of the Dodgers (15.1).

 Since the rookie award is often treated similarly to the MVP, we gave greater consideration to batters for the award, deeming a batter worthy if they had at least half as many Box-Toppers points as the top pitcher.

 AL and NL Manager of the Year—For Box-Toppers purposes, I give this award to the team with the most regular season Box-Toppers points.
 Currently, in the AL, that’s the Red Sox, so manager Alex Cora gets the AL Manager of the Year vote.
 And in the NL, that’s the Brewers, so manager Craig Counsell gets the NL vote.

 AL reliever—This goes to the AL closing pitcher with most Box-Toppers points.
 That’s Blake Treinen of the Athletics (10.0 points).